Update April 18, 2018: Slow Start to Spring Bring

 A reminder the bike trails remain closed.
 There shouldn't be any use on the trails at this time of the year.
-We're full on in a frost cycle (below freezing/frost overnight, thaw during day....30's to 40's) and that thaw basically turns the trail to mud because of all the moisture is brought to the surface by frost; No rain required.
 Please stay off the trails to minimize damage to this one of a kind trail system.

-See you in spring, when conditions allow the trails to open.
+See you a little later in Spring, 2018, when conditions allow the trails to open.

 Sylvan Hill Park Bike Trails